 The course is a study of music fundamentals, including the written study of music notation, simple and compound meters, major and minor scales, inversions, simple intervals, diatonic triads, and triad function.
+Students will need to meet departmental proficiency guidelines.
 Each course requires successful completion of the previous level at a minimum of C- (Fall)